python/cpython/Doc/howto/sorting.rst

 For example, a `balance scale
 <https://upload.wikimedia.org/wikipedia/commons/1/17/Balance_à_tabac_1850.JPG>`_
 compares two samples giving a relative ordering: lighter, equal, or heavier.
-Likewise, a comparison functions such as ``cmp(a, b)`` will a negative value for less-than, zero if the inputs are equal, or a positive value for greater-than.
+Likewise, a comparison function such as ``cmp(a, b)`` will return a negative value for less-than, zero if the inputs are equal, or a positive value for greater-than.

 It is common to encounter comparison functions when translating algorithms from other languages.
 Also, some libraries provide comparison functions as part of